Search for Important Questions

 3. What is Educational Psychology?
 Write the importance of Educational Psychology for a teacher.

-1. Discuss the principles of Effective Writing.
+3. Discuss the principles of Effective Writing.

-2. Explain methods of overcoming failures.
+1. Explain methods of overcoming failures.

-2. Explain the nature of personality dynamics.
+1. Explain the nature of personality dynamics.

-3. Write a note on personality development.
+3. Write a note on emotional intelligence and personality development (E.Q.).

 1. What do you understand by Educational Psychology?